wvanderwey/ROP/Tutorial-(based-on-one-sample).md

 wget (to fix)
 ```

-Now we are ready to analyze the RNA-Seq sample using ROP.
+Now you are ready to analyze the RNA-Seq sample using ROP.
 We are running ROP using the default options.
 ROP is an intensive pipeline requiring substantial amount of computations resources.
-Thus you aren't supposed to run ROP from login nodes (expect running ROP for toy sample as described [here](https://github.com/smangul1/rop/wiki/Get-started)).
+Thus we don't recommend to run ROP from login nodes.
 Please check the policy of you cluster, from where to run the ROP pipeline.
 For hoffman2 (UCLA cluster) read the policy [here] (http://ccn.ucla.edu/wiki/index.php/Hoffman2:Interactive_Sessions).
-ROP has advanced options to parallelize the ROP analysis by scheduling multiple computing jobs.
-More details about advances options are available [here](https://github.com/smangul1/rop/wiki/Advanced-options).

 To run ROP for unmapped reads in .bam format
 ```